kolbasa/git-repo-watcher/README.md

 }
 ```

-If you have more than one repository, you can pass a copy of the `git-repo-watcher-hooks` file like so:
+If you have more than one repository you can pass a copy of the `git-repo-watcher-hooks` file like so:
 ```bash
 ./git-repo-watcher -d "/path/to/your/repository" -h "/path/to/your/hooks-file"
 ```

 ### Private repositories

-The script works for private repositories.
+The script works with private repositories.

 First configure a password cache with `git config --global credential.helper "cache --timeout=60"`.
 Make sure that the `timeout` is greater than the time interval given to the script.
 Both are given as seconds.